JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 @def author = "Alec Loudenback"
 @def date = "July 18, 2021"
-@def title = "A tour of the Julia Ecosystem"
+@def title = "A Tour of the Julia Ecosystem for Actuaries"

 @def rss_pubdate = Date(2021,7,18)
 @def rss = "Julia is a new programming language that's ideally suited for most actuarial workflows."